DevMountain/learn-git/README.md

 <img src="https://devmounta.in/img/logowhiteblue.png" width="250" align="right">

+Modifying this readme file. -Riley

 # Project Summary

 Practice using git + Github

 This project will consist of three separate mini-projects to get you comfortable with the kinds of activities you'll be using git for throughout the class.

 In the first mini-project, you'll be mimicking the steps you'll take when you first start your personal project.
 Creating a repository, linking it to your computer, then pushing those changes up to your GitHub.